header

 Motorcycles: Classics And Thoroughbreds

-Dedicated to those who have just discovered the motorcycle, as an introduction to the most representative and prestigious models in the world.
+Motorcycles: Classics And Thoroughbreds by Roberto Patriqnani & Mario Colombo (1971) is dedicated to those who have just discovered the motorcycle, as an introduction to the most representative and prestigious models in the world.

 KEN PHILIP

-The book is mainly concerned with the English production but will there will be references to the American operation where necessary.
+Ner-A-Car by Ken Philip (2002) is mainly concerned with the English production but will there will be references to the American operation where necessary.
 The author's involvement has been mainly with four machines, a Model A of 1921, a Model B of 1926, a Model C of 1925, and an American-built 1925 model sold when new in France.
 In 1997, life-long motorcyclist Ken Philp was given the opportunity of being the first to ride a restored 1921 Model A provided that he traced its chassis number.
 The book starts off as the account of that task, but it develops into an account of their English history and production, with frequent reference to the U.S. history as well.
 It continues on to include details of the various models manufactured, and experiences of restoring three different models, and of preparing a Model B, loaned by a Museum, for the 2001 Banbury Run.
 Not only are there accounts of feats undertaken in the 1920's by both men and women, but it includes the story of the 2001 Banbury Run, in which a total of 11 were ridden.
-There are also accounts of other rides undertaken by the Author and others, together with experiences with them over the years 1998-2004.
+There are also accounts of other rides undertaken by the author and others, together with experiences with them over the years 1998-2004.

 ALAN SEELEY